Shooting Federation Head Says Gun Law May Push Her Into Politics

 “This is a really poor legislation,” she said.

-Download your free PDF of The Bill C-71 Book to learn more.
-Every senator has a paperback copy.
+Buy your PDF of The Bill C-71 Book to learn more.
+Every senator has a paperback copy of the Amazon Bestseller.

 “My sport is part of my heritage and part of my culture as a Canadian.”